 The possibilities of using edible plants to create privacy and protection in the garden perimeter are limitless.
-Before creating a vertical garden, ask yourself some questions:
+Before making a vertical garden, ask yourself some questions:

 - How much natural light do I have?